-Welcome to the 1st edition in 2012 of NEMIS a newsletter designed for judges who need to keep up to date on EU developments in migration and borders law.
+Welcome to the 2nd edition in 2012 of NEMIS, a newsletter designed for judges who need to keep up to date with EU developments in migration and borders law.
 This newsletter contains all European legislation and jurisprudence on access and residence rights of third country nationals, as well as relevant national judgments on the interpretation of this legislation.
-NEMIS does not include jurisprudence on free movement issues.
-Furthermore, asylum issues are also excluded.
+NEMIS does not include jurisprudence on free movement of EU citizens and their third country national family members.

-In order to maintain overview, every subsequent issue of NEMIS includes all references present in the previous newsletter.
+In order to maintain a complete overview, every issue of NEMIS includes all references present in the previous newsletter.
 Thus, no references will be lacking.
-Please bear in mind that all references are presented in a decreasing chronological order, i.e. any new reference will be put on top of the list under its corresponding header.
+Please bear in mind that all references are presented in a descending chronological order, i.e. any new reference will be put on top of the list under its corresponding heading.
 The indication 'New' is put beside it in order to facilitate easy recognition.